DevExpress/obsolete-devextreme-examples/universal-angular/README.md

  cd devextreme-examples/universal-angular
  ```

 3. Install the required modules.
-This command will also convert the DevExtreme package to the AMD module format by using the npm postinstall script.
+This command also convert the DevExtreme package to the AMD module format by using the npm postinstall script.
  ``` text
  npm install
  ```